 Driving there (and parking)

-If you’re planning to make the drive in yourself, expect traffic around the Tidal Basin to become heavier and heavier as the trees reach peak blooms.
+If you’re planning to make the drive in yourself, expect traffic around the Tidal Basin to become heavier and heavier as the trees reach peak bloom.

-The roads around the Tidal Basin — Independence Avenue Southwest and Maine Avenue Southwest — may be scenic park roads, but they are also busy commuter routes that ferry drivers from Rock Creek Parkway to the Southwest Freeway.
+The roads around the Tidal Basin — Independence Avenue Southwest and Maine Avenue Southwest — may be scenic park roads, but they are also busy commuter routes that drivers use to get from Rock Creek Parkway to the Southwest Freeway.